 To be eligible for the refund, you must be at least 18 years of age, and neither you nor your spouse can have previously owned a home anywhere in the world.
 The refund can be claimed at the time of registration or claimed directly from the Ministry of Finance.

-Kyle Prevost also points out there is also tons of eco-specific cash available if you purchase an energy-efficient home.
+Kyle Prevost points out there is also tons of eco-specific cash available if you purchase an energy-efficient home.
 A good place to start is at Natural Resources’ website.

 Sincere thanks to James Harrison for his excellent article.